Cricket bat industry in Kashmir stares into oblivion amid growing willow cleft shortage | Headlines

 ''This was evident from the fact that the longest six in the recent ICC Men's T20 World Cup in Australia was hit using a Kashmir willow bat,'' Kabir told PTI.

 The UAE's Junaid Siddique hit the 2022 ICC Men's T20 World Cup's longest six against Sri Lanka using a bat manufactured by Anantnag-based GR8 Sports.
 However, the 400-odd bat manufacturing units are staring at an uncertain future as they fear a shortage of willow clefts might force their factories to close within five years. ''Willow produce is dwindling fast and we fear that it might become extinct within the next five years.
-We have been requesting the government to go for a willow plantation drive to ensure a sustainable supply,'' Kabir said, pointing to the afforestation drives in Canada and Pakistan to underline his point.
-He said more than one lakh people, not only from Jammu and Kashmir but from Jalandhar in Punjab and Meerut in Uttar Pradesh, relied on the industry for their livelihoods. ''In a scenario where an industry is on the verge of collapse, the government needs to work on a war footing,'' he said.
+We have been requesting the government to go for a willow plantation drive to ensure a sustainable supply,'' Kabir said.
+He also highlight the afforestation drives undertaken in Canada and Pakistan to drive home his point.
+He said more than a lakh people, not only from Jammu and Kashmir but from Jalandhar in Punjab and Meerut in Uttar Pradesh, rely on the industry for their livelihoods. ''In a scenario where an industry is on the verge of collapse, the government needs to work on a war footing,'' he said.

 GR8 Sports Production Manager Mohammad Niyaz said the government had taken steps for plantation of willow saplings but it was not at the scale required to support the industry.